 The vacuum excavator works in a wide variety of soils and conditions such as clay, rocky substrate and frozen ground.
 It exposes the pipes and utilities by using a combination of Air & Water Pressure.
 It then sucks up the slurry debris material utilizing a large attached hose.

 Our hydro excavation trucks, tank stores the slurry debris and hauls it away for later disposal.
-Searching for potholing companies or more information about potholing services, please contact us at Cloud 9 Services, Inc., and one of our pipe inspectors will be happy to assist you.
+Searching for potholing companies or more information about potholing services, please contact us at Cloud 9 Services, Inc., and one of our utility contractors will be happy to assist you.